 The ECONYL® Regeneration System is a unique process allowing brands like us to use recycled nylon waste material instead of depleting new resources from oil-based polluting nylon and to reduce our global warming impact of producing nylon by up to 90%.

 This regenerated fiber is exactly the same as virgin nylon and has the potential to be recycled infinitely without ever losing its quality.
-It is a perfect circular material to create new products again and again!

 The nylon yarns are processed into textile yarns and weaved into premium fabrics at our certified supplier in Italy.
 They make sure that neither toxic nor harmful substances are used during the dyeing and finishing process to avoid water pollution.